 Find out more about these downloadable files and how to use them

-Once you've reached the river, you will have great views of the Church and the old historic part of Bingley.
-Carry on walking on the track along the river.
-This part of town used to be the site of the old gas works, now replaced by brand new houses.
-After the last house you will really feel like you've left town as the track becomes a lot more rugged.
+Back on the riverbank, you will have great views of the Church and the historic old town of Bingley.
+Follow the track along the river, passing the site of the old gasworks, now replaced by new housing.
+After the last house the track becomes noticeably more rugged and you will feel like you have left the town behind entirely.

 3. From Ravenroyd Riding Centre to Marley Farm